universeforce/git-github/README.md

 # git-github
-Tutorial with Git and Github
+Tutorial with Git and Github.

 This is an event on 6/19/2018